 Breaching is different from other behaviors of whales that you may see, including lunging and porpoising.

 Breaching is defined and can be seen as an intentional jump from the water.
-Dolphins and porpoises do breach the water but are known as leaping.
+Dolphins and porpoises do breach the water, but this is known as leaping.

 Their head and fluke rise up and then down by using their speed, which allows them to leap out of the water.

-Although breaches can occur in many different ways, the sight that most people have seen either in the wild, on video, or in photos is a whale that is twisting to land on its side or back.
+Although breaches can occur in many different ways, the sight that most people have seen in the wild, on video, or in photos is a whale twisting to land on its side or back.

 Why Do Whales Breach?

-Although not the main reason, breaching has been shown to help whales in their search for food.
+Breaching has been shown to help whales search for food.
 By breaching from the water, surrounding fish can be stunned, trapped, herded, or scared, allowing the whale to feed on them once back in the water.

-Lobtailing also helps the whale get food, and scientists believe that breaching also causes fish to act in the same way.
+Lobtailing also helps the whale get food, and scientists believe that breaching also causes fish to act similarly.